10 Best Project Software for Mac Users in 2024

 Cons

-• Single-user task assignments: Only one user can be assigned per task, which is limiting for multi-user teams.
+• Single-user task assignments: Only one user can be assigned per task, which is limiting for multi-user teams and complex task assignments.

 • App lag: Users report occasional lag when using the desktop or mobile app.